andraugust/andraugust.github.io/thermo-2.md

 ### Heat

 Compared to work, heat is much more passive.
 It's defined as energy transfer due to a temperature gradient between a system and its environment.
+Heat tranfer happens spontaneously and always flows from high temperature bodies to low temperature ones (unless work is supplied to make the process go in reverse, such as a refrigerator, which I'll discuss later).

 In terms of terminology, systems don't "have" heat---heat is a mechanism of energy transfer, not a property of a system.
 In common language we say objects "are hot" but really we mean to say they're at a higher temperature than something else and can therefore transfer energy to it via heat.
 "Hot" object don't physically contain something called heat.